Biden’s COVID-19 plan calls for a comprehensive response that will put scientists and public health officials front and center.

 As of Thursday, November 26, OSHA has received over 10,600 COVID-related complaints but has opened only 250 inspections.
 Often, the resultant fines have been paltry and further reduced during negotiations, even when violations were egregious.

 Biden will leverage OSHA to the full extent of the law and may consider raising the maximum penalties for OSHA violations.
-For reference, the current OSHA maximum penalties can be found here.
-It’s important that you understand the penalties and what is needed to avoid them and keep your team safe, and in compliance.
+For reference, you can find the current OSHA maximum penalties here.
+It’s important that you understand the penalties and what is needed to avoid them and keep your team safe and in compliance.

 This is a needed step that has not yet been taken.

 The Biden administration will hit the ground running by directing OSHA to issue an Emergency Temporary Standard (ETS) on day one.
 States and even individual employers have been left to police themselves due to inaction on the part of government agencies and unfavorable rulings by district courts.